simonp0420/PSSFSS.jl/docs/src/examples.md

 ![](./assets/cpss_cmaesopt_ar_trans.png)

-As hoped for, the performance meets the more stringent design goals over a broader bandwidth than the Sjöberg and Ericsson design, presumably because of the greater design flexibility allowed here.
+As hoped for, the performance meets the more stringent design goals over a broader bandwidth than the Sjöberg and Ericsson design of [sjoberg2014multi](@cite), presumably because of the greater design flexibility allowed here.

 ```@meta
 EditURL = "../literate/cpss2.jl"
 ```

 ## Meanderline/Strip-Based CPSS
-This example comes from the same authors as the previous example.
-The paper is
+This example comes from [ericsson2017design](@cite), by the same authors as the previous example.
-A. Ericsson and D. Sjöberg, "Design and Analysis of a Multilayer Meander Line Circular Polarization Selective Structure", IEEE Trans.
-Antennas Propagat., Vol. 65, No. 8, Aug 2017, pp. 4089-4101.
 The design is similar to that of the previous example except that here, the two ``\pm 45^\circ`` rotated meanderlines are replaced with rectangular strips.
 This allows us to employ the `diagstrip` element and the `orient` keyword for the